 Skip advert

 Advertisement - Article continues below

-The differences between the entry Seal Design and flagship Excellence AWD are an additional electric motor powering the front wheels, adaptive suspension, and BYD’s Intelligent Torque Adaption Control (iTAC) system.
-The latter is, in effect, a torque-vectoring set-up that aims to reduce slip and increase traction in slippery conditions.
-We’d still recommend the standard model, though, because it’s perfectly capable for most needs and situations unless you really need the additional traction of four-wheel drive.
+The main difference between the entry Seal Design and the flagship Excellence AWD is the additional electric motor powering the front wheels to give the Seal four-wheel drive.
+The system utilises BYD’s Intelligent Torque Adaption Control (iTAC) system, which is in effect, a torque-vectoring set-up that aims to reduce slip and increase traction in slippery conditions.
+We found that the four-wheel drive provided plenty of traction, even in some of the worst weather the north of England could throw at us.
+In the end, we’d still recommend the standard rear-wheel drive model, because it’s perfectly capable of handling most needs and situations.

 0-62mph acceleration and top speed

-When we say that the Seal is fast, we mean it.
-The entry-level rear-wheel drive model gets from 0-62mph in just 5.9 seconds, which is faster than the equivalent BMW i4 eDrive30 and Tesla Model 3 RWD, providing more than enough performance to make it our preferred version of Seal.
+The entry-level rear-wheel drive SEAL gets from 0-62mph in just 5.9 seconds, which is faster than the equivalent BMW i4 eDrive30 and Tesla Model 3 RWD, providing more than enough performance to make it our preferred version of Seal.

-The top-of-the-range Excellence AWD model is the fastest Seal, and has a dedicated launch control mode that we used on a closed track.
-Officially, it should take 3.8 seconds to get from 0-62mph, but we recorded a 3.7-second sprint, beating BYD’s own numbers by a tenth of a second.
+The top-of-the-range Excellence AWD model officially takes 3.8 seconds to get from 0-62mph, but we recorded a 3.7-second sprint using its dedicated launch control mode on a closed track.
 It’s no faster flat-out than the rear-wheel drive model, with both versions hitting 111mph.

+Skip advert